nontech/sportpal/README.md

 2. Install Elixir and Phoenix framework.
 3. Install PostgreSQL database.
 4. Configure the database connection in the config/dev.exs file.
-5. Run the database migrations: mix ecto.migrate.
+5. Install dependencies with mix deps.get
+6. Create and migrate your database with mix ecto.setup
-6. Start the Phoenix server: mix phx.server.
+8. Start the Phoenix server: mix phx.server.
-7. Open the web browser and navigate to http://localhost:4000.
+9. Open the web browser and navigate to http://localhost:4000.

 # API Documentation
 This project uses GraphQL API for data communication.
 The API documentation can be found at http://localhost:4000/api/graphiql after starting the Phoenix server.